 Diving the USS Oriskany, Florida

-Diving at USAT Liberty, Bali
+Wreck Diving at USAT Liberty, Bali

-Diving the P39 Patrol Boat, Malta
+Wreck Diving the P29 Patrol Boat, Malta

+The small island nation of Malta probably has the most purpose-sunk wrecks in relation to its size.
+One of the newest is the German-built P29 Patrol Boat, which sits on about 30 meters of water off the coast of Cirkewwa.
 Sitting perfectly upright on her keel, the wreck sports good swim-throughs, an intact mast and communications tower, and even a .50 caliber machine gun on its aft deck!

 Read about Diving in Malta